pmhenry/VCFriend/README.md

 	Searches variant matrix (vcf_mat output) for patterns of presence/absence for variants among genomes.
 Returns file with list of variants matching the designated pattern ofpresence/absence.
 For patterns, 1's indicate that variant must be present in given genoms while 0's indicate absence.
 N's exclude the genome from the pattern match.
 N's in pattern mean sample is ignored.
 Y's require that a genotype call is made for the sample. .'s correspond to no genotype calls in the VCF.

   	OPTIONS:
-	-i [ --input ] 		Input VCF File or Table
+	-i [ --input ] 		Input VCF File or Matrix

 	-p [ --pattern ]	Comma separated string in quotes containing genotype calls or N's, Y's, and .'s.
 Pattern is phase sensitie.
 Sequence of search pattern must be correspond to order of samples in VCF Table

 	-o [ --output ] 	Name of Output File

   NONO_CALLS:
 	Removes variants for which a genotype could not be made for all samples in VCF or Table file.
-Returns new VCF/Table file without specified sample.
+Returns new VCF/Matrix file without specified sample.

 	OPTIONS:
-	-i [ --input ] 		Input VCF or Table
+	-i [ --input ] 		Input VCF or Matrix

 	-o [ --output ] 	Name of Output File

   SAMP_COMP:
-	Returns the number of variants shared between any number of samples in variant matrix (vcf_mat output).
+	Returns the number of variants shared between any number of samples excluding 0 or more samples in VCF files or variant matrix (vcf_mat output).
+Function is phase sensitive for genotypes.

 	OPTIONS:
-	-i [ --input ] 		Input VCF Table
+	-i [ --input ] 		Input VCF File or Matrix

 	-s [ --samples ]	List of samples to compare separated by commas